 overlapping panel design.
 A new panel of sample households is selected each year, and data for each panel are

-that take place over a two and a half year period.
-This provides continuous and current estimates of health care
+interviews that take place over a two-and-a-half-year period.
+This provides continuous and current estimates

-years.
-For example, looking at the data collection by panel, Panels 20 and 21 consist of five rounds of interviews
+calendar years.
+For example, looking at the data collection by panel, Panels 23 and 24 consist of five rounds

 Each round of MEPS-HC interviews collects information pertaining to a specific time period called

 a reference period.
-Using Panel 21 as an example, the reference period for the first interview of Panel 21 began on
+Using Panel 24 as an example, the reference period for the first interview of Panel 24 began

-January 1, 2016, and ended on the date of each reporting unit's Round 1 interview, conducted from January through
+on January 1, 2019, and ended on the date of each reporting unit's Round 1 interview, conducted from January

-June 2016.
-The reference periods for Rounds 2, 3, and 4 varied from household to household and covered the time
+through June 2019.
+The reference periods for Rounds 2, 3, and 4 varied from household to household and covered

-between interview dates of the previous round and the current round.
-The last reference period of Panel 21 (Round 5)
+the time between interview dates of the previous round and the current round.
+The last reference period of Panel

-ended on December 31, 2017.
-(December 31st of the second calendar year is always the end of the last reference period.)
+24 (Round 5) ended on December 31, 2020.
+(December 31st of the second calendar year is always the end of the last

 MEPS is a large-scale and comprehensive data collection effort that includes many types of survey

-the extensive array of questions covered, yet minimize the number of questions asked of each respondent, data are
+To accommodate the extensive array of questions covered, yet minimize the number of questions asked of each

-collected using an intricate system of skip patterns and questionnaire modules grouped into sections.
-Computer-assisted
+respondent, data are collected using an intricate system of skip patterns and questionnaire modules grouped into

 Since data are collected using CAPI, rather than a hard copy questionnaire, the data collection